msaaddev/open-source/readme.md

 - [Shortify](https://github.com/msaaddev/Shortify) - A React.js frontend & Flask backend web app that uses Machine Learning to generate summary of an article.
 - [Notelify](https://github.com/msaaddev/Notelify) - A quick way to manage your notes on the Internet.
 - [AKS Trivia](https://github.com/msaaddev/aks-trivia) - A fun game website that asks you questions and you have 30 seconds to answer it.
-- [f-login-template](https://github.com/msaaddev/f-login-template) - A sign in with Facebook authentication template that you can use in your product
+- [f-login-template](https://github.com/msaaddev/f-login-template) - A sign in with Facebook authentication template that you can use in your product.

 ## Guides